brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-26.md

 "Of course.
 No point sticking around if there's no one else left to kill."

-Voldemort contemplating the possibility of killing Greyback in his god form, but ultimately decided it wasn't worth it*.
+Voldemort contemplating the possibility of killing Greyback in his god form, but ultimately decided it wasn't worth it\[^108-1].
 He would find some other way of punishing him later.
 Maybe he'd eat Luna instead.

 The sound of a train coming drew him from his thoughts of revenge to further